 How ethical and sustainable is EE?

-EE is a mobile phone network owned by BT Group Plc and receives a poor Good Shopping Guide score in our Ethical Mobile Phones Networks Ratings Table.
+EE is a mobile phone network owned by BT Group Plc and receives a passable Good Shopping Guide score in our Ethical Mobile Phones Networks Ratings Table.
 Although EE has not yet met our Ethical Benchmark, we hope to see the brand make progress in the future.

-In what ethical and sustainable areas does EE perform well?
+In which areas does EE perform well?

 In terms of our requirements for the Environment, Animals, and People, EE performs well.
 BT Group has set a number of fixed goals in its ‘Digital Impact and Sustainability Report’, such as achieving net-zero carbon emissions by 2045.

 Additionally, EE acknowledges the ethical areas in which other mobile networks might fall short, particularly the human rights domain.
 In BT Group Plc’s Human Rights Policy, the company acknowledges in its statement that mobile networks have the potential to violate customers’ and the public’s privacy, as well as exploit employees and communities in its supply chain.
 This policy lists the regulatory bodies, such as the UN LGBTI Standards of Conduct for Business, Sourcing With Human Dignity, and others, under which they operate.

 Although BT Group Plc has made progress, there is still room for growth.
 According to our criterion for Armaments and the company’s engagement in the defence industry, the brand received a poor rating.
 BT’s public sector and mobile-focused teams conducted international trials of new military communications technologies.